rfrost10/Image-Comparator/README.md

 ```
 > Note: when deploying the docker container, we mount "$WORKING_DIR", which is one level up from github project "Image-Comparator".
 This is so at the same level as the github project folder, we can put data to be loaded into couchdb and therefore via the "-v" mount we can still see that data inside the container.

-Preview of working directory (scratch - sholld be the same as docker listing):
+Preview of working directory (scratch - should be the same as docker listing):
 ```bash
 bb927@acadia-qtim:~/Image-Comparator$ ls
 about.html    Image-Comparator-Dockerfiles   README.md